 The national security adviser under former President Bill Clinton's (search) said he regrets the way he handled classified terrorism documents pertaining to the Sept.
-11 commission.
+11 (search) commission.
 Berger told reporters he was not guilty of criminal wrongdoing.

 But the GOP says the whole snafu raises questions about whether Berger tried to hide embarrassing materials, since he was reportedly seen stuffing documents down his pants, shirt and in his socks.

 Of all people who would attribute a breach of security to "sloppiness" this one is incredible.
 Berger of all people should be meticulous in handling of classified information.
 Also how does he explain placing documents under his clothing?
 Is that the preferred way to keep classified documents secret?
 I think the Democrats have been caught "with their pants down".